Bobolink: Calls

-Males sing bright, bubbly songs in flight.
+Males have two song types, which they will sing both alone and together to make compound songs.
+Males sing both while perching and in flight, but compound songs are more likely during flight.
+The song of the male bobolink is difficult to convey phonetically, with Arthur Bent writing:

+"No description of the song of the bobolink is adequate to convey to the reader who has not heard it any appreciation of its beauty and vivacity.
+It is unique among bird songs, the despair of the recorder or the imitator; even the famed mockingbird cannot reproduce it.
+It is a bubbling delirium of ecstatic music that flows from the gifted throat of the bird like sparkling champagne."

+Nine additional call notes have been described, several of which are unique to female bobolinks, including a whining solicitation call and a "quipt" defense call.

 Status and conservation

 During the 1800s the bobolink, like many birds, was slaughtered in large numbers for the meat trade.

 The numbers of these birds are declining due to loss of habitat.
 Bobolinks are a species at risk in Nova Scotia, and throughout Canada.
 In Vermont, a 75% decline was noted between 1966 and 2007.
 Originally, they were found in tallgrass prairie and other open areas with dense grass.
-Although hay fields are suitable nesting habitat, fields which are harvested early, or at multiple times, in a season may not allow sufficient time for young birds to fledge.
+Although hay fields are suitable nesting habitats, fields which are harvested early, or at multiple times, in a season may not allow sufficient time for young birds to fledge.
 Delaying hay harvests by just 1.5 weeks can improve bobolink survival by 20%.
 This species increased in numbers when horses were the primary mode of transportation, requiring larger supplies of hay.

 A 2021 study found that the reintroduction of American bison across the United States was detrimental to bobolink populations, with adult populations dropping as much as 62% and juvenile populations as much as 84%.
 This is presumed to be due to many new bison herds being managed more as livestock than wildlife, often kept in fenced pastures and protected from predation, which encourages overgrazing, trampling, and rapid multiplying.
 The study also found that lighter grazing by bison did not have the same harmful effects, demonstrating that the two species could likely coexist under the right circumstances.